warte67/SDOM/docs/progress.md

 <a id="november-25-2025"></a>
 <a id="latest-update"></a>

-## 🗓️ November 25, 2025 — [Title Placeholder]
+## 🗓️ **November 25, 2025 — Echoes in the Binding Mirror**

-> 💬 _*Between Types and Tongues — The Compiler Looks Back*_
+> 💬 _“Between types and tongues — today the compiler learned to understand itself.”_

-### 🧩 Factory / Reflection ABI Integration
+### 🧩 **Factory / Reflection ABI Integration**
-- Reorganized factory initialization to include emitter-ready metadata for upcoming multi-language targets.
+- Refined factory initialization to correctly surface emitter-ready metadata for all subject kinds (Event, EventType, DisplayObject, Core).
-- Ensured ABI-safe struct layouts remain frozen and consistent between debug/release, sanitizer/no-sanitizer builds.
+- Stabilized ABI-safe struct layouts across **Debug**, **Release**, **ASAN**, and **non-ASAN** builds — ensuring binary compatibility for all future bindings.
+- Improved alignment between the DataRegistry and BindGenerator so that both now operate from a unified semantic model.
+- Ensured that subject kinds, dispatch families, handle rules, and override metadata propagate cleanly into the BindingManifest.
-- Provided groundwork for exporting “C-shape metadata” to external build systems.
+- Laid groundwork for exporting a **C-shaped metadata schema** to external build systems for multi-language binding integration.

-### 🌟 **Summary:**
+### 🌟 **Summary**
-_We tightened the feedback loop between type registration and automatic binding generation.
-The reverse compiler is no longer experimental — it is becoming a predictable subsystem with stable semantics._
+_The feedback loop between reflection and automatic code generation is now tight, deterministic, and trustworthy.
+The reverse compiler has graduated from experimental tool to a stable subsystem — a mirror through which SDOM can now describe itself with clarity._

 ## 🚧 **ToDo Today / Carryover**
-- ☐ Adjust CMakeLists.txt to pre-build CAPI bindings before test harness compilation
+- ☐ Adjust `CMakeLists.txt` so the BindGenerator runs **before** the unit test harness is compiled
-- 🔄 Revise `DataRegistry` to properly implement all custom data types and function calls
+- 🔄 Expand `DataRegistry` to fully support custom subject types and callable metadata
-- ☐ Finalize `main.cpp` argument dispatch system
+- ☐ Finalize argument dispatch layer in `main.cpp`
-- ☐ Continue expanding `main_variant_2.cpp` with callbacks (buttons, sliders, toggles)
+- ☐ Continue expanding `main_variant_2.cpp` with interactive callbacks (buttons, sliders, toggles)
 - ☐ Validate multi-object relationships across all initialization paths
-- ☐ Continue isolating and verifying each DisplayObject subtype
+- ☐ Continue isolating and verifying each `DisplayObject` subtype
-- ☐ Begin drafting revised docs for asset loading rules & defaults
+- ☐ Draft updated docs for asset loading rules, defaults, and failure cases
-- ☐ Binding generator redesign
+- ☐ Binding generator redesign (dispatch-family templates, subject-kinds)
-- ☐ Common ABI wrapper
+- ☐ Common ABI wrapper layer
-- ✅ JSON payload system
+- ✅ JSON payload accessors & typed-event improvements (mouse, keyboard, wheel)
-- ✅ CAPI cleanup
+- ✅ CAPI cleanup & legacy-path removal
-- ☐ Unit test suite rebuild
+- ☐ Unit test suite expansion + multi-family binding tests
-- ☐ `Version.hpp` → JSON-based versioning pipeline
+- ☐ Transition `Version.hpp` to JSON-based version pipeline
-- ✅ Clean up SDOM API CMakeLists.txt to remove legacy ABI build paths
+- ✅ Clean up SDOM API CMakeLists to remove legacy ABI generator paths

+---

 #### 🤔 *End of Day Reflection*
-> *"_reflechion quote"*
+> _“When the machine speaks in many languages, it must first learn to speak truth to itself.”_

 ---